eclipse-sumo/sumo/docs/web/docs/TraCI/Vehicle_Value_Retrieval.md

 - 2^9: blocked by left leader
 - 2^10: blocked by left follower
 - 2^11: blocked by right leader
-- 2^12: bloecked by right follower
+- 2^12: blocked by right follower
 - 2^13: overlapping
 - 2^14: insufficient space
 - 2^15: sublane